 - Select "Plan Details" and click the "General" box to expand.

 - The information listed here will indicate whether your plan is grandfathered or grandmothered.

 - Call Customer Service using the phone number on the back of your insurance card.

 Grandfathered members: As long as Wellmark continues to offer plans like yours, you can keep it.

 Grandmothered members: You are able to keep your current plan through Dec.
-31, 2018.
-If your plan does not get extended, Wellmark will communicate with you no less than 90 days before your plan terminates.
+31, 2024.
+If your plan does not get extended past 2024, Wellmark will communicate with you no less than 90 days before your plan is set to end.